Skip to main content Skip to site navigation

 Pregnancy

-• If you have morning sickness and vomiting, protect your teeth from the acid that can cause teeth erosion by rinsing with tap water or a teaspoon of baking soda and a cup of water.
+• Morning sickness and oral health- if you have morning sickness and vomiting, protect your teeth from the acid that can cause teeth erosion by rinsing with tap water or a teaspoon of baking soda and a cup of water.
 Before bed, rinse with an alcohol free mouthwash with fluoride.

-• If you smoke or use tobacco, quit.
-See here for help.
+• Quit tobacco use and smoking- See here for help.

 Babies